Ernst-Georg Drünkler: Night fighter career

-On the 23/24 July 1943 Air Marshall Arthur Harris, Air Officer Commanding, Bomber Command, initiated Operation Gomorrah, a concerted attempt to destroy Hamburg and step up the area bombing of German industrial cities.
-The RAF mustered 791 aircraft—347 Lancasters, 246 Halifax, 125 Stirlings and 73 Wellingtons— for the operation.
+On the 23/24 July, Air Marshall Arthur Harris, Air Officer Commanding, Bomber Command, initiated Operation Gomorrah to destroy Hamburg and step up the area bombing of German industrial cities.
+The RAF mustered 791 aircraft—347 Lancasters, 246 Halifaxes, 125 Stirlings and 73 Wellingtons— for the operation.
 The British lost 12 aircraft—four Halifaxes, four Lancasters, three Stirlings and a Wellington which amounted to 1.5 per cent of the force.
-The raid was very successful, "Window" helped confuse German radar defences and H2S radar was used to map and bomb the target.
+The raid was very successful, window helped confuse German radar defences and H2S radar was used to map and bomb the target.
 Over the Bay of Kiel in the early hours of 24 July, Drünkler claimed a Halifax shot down at 00:54.
 It was one of only 12 claims made by the German night fighter pilots that night because of the effectiveness of "window".
-Six Halifax, a Wellington, two Stirlings and three Lancasters were claimed.
+Six Halifaxes, a Wellington, two Stirlings and three Lancasters were claimed.

-In support of Bomber Command the United States Army Air Force (USAAF) Eighth Air Force also targeted Hamburg, bombing the shipyards.
+In support of Bomber Command the United States Army Air Force (USAAF) Eighth Air Force also attacked Hamburg, bombing the shipyards.
 The USAAF referred to the attacks as Blitz Week.
-300 B-17 Flying Fortress from the 1st Bombardment Wing were to attack Hamburg, while a small force was to bomb the U-boat yards at Kiel.
+Three hundred B-17 Flying Fortress bombers from the 1st Bombardment Wing were to attack Hamburg, while a small force was to bomb the U-boat yards at Kiel.
 The 4th Bombardment Wing was to attack the Focke-Wulf plant at Warnemünde, near Rostock.
-Drünkler's night fighter unit was used in a daylight mission to intercept.
+Drünkler's night fighter unit was used for a day mission.
 At 18:22, the same day, 25 July, northwest of Vlieland, he claimed a B-17 shot down.
 The 1st Bomb Wing lost 15 B-17s in the operation and the 4th lost four.
-It is believed most fell after being damaged by anti-aircraft artillery.
-Jagdgeschwader 1 and Jagdgeschwader 26 intercepted but were not successful.
+It is believed most fell after being damaged by Flak.
+Jagdgeschwader 1 (JG 1—1st Fighter Wing) and Jagdgeschwader 26 (JG 26—26th Fighter Wing) intercepted but were not successful.
 JG 26 claimed three for the loss of two fighters and JG 1 claimed three for the loss of four pilots wounded in action.
-This mission highlighted the need to upgrade the armament of the Messerschmitt Bf 109 and Focke-Wulf Fw 190.
+This mission highlighted the need for more armament on the Bf 109 and Focke-Wulf Fw 190.
 A notable loss was Karl-Heinz Leesmann, who was killed in action and a night fighter crew that came down in the North Sea and were captured by a Royal Navy vessel.
 Drünkler's claim qualified him as an ace with four night and one day victory.